 Depending on which corner of Palos Verdes you live in, there are myriad architectural styles and neighborhood personalities to discover.
 There’s tranquil Lunada Bay and Margate, with their quiet country lanes showcasing Spanish, traditional, and modern homes.
 In Monte Malaga, in the hills above Malaga Cove and Lunada Bay, find Spanish and Italianate homes with signature red tile roofs.
 In Malaga Cove itself, there’s a sense of living in an Italian coastal village — the views of the coastline are spectacular, and there’s even an elaborate European-style fountain in the central plaza.

-Out in the Rolling Hills Estates, find ranch-style homes with equestrian-friendly barns, stables, and riding rings.
+In the Rolling Hills Estates, you will find ranch-style homes with equestrian-friendly barns, stables, and riding rings.
 The West Palos Verdes area offers newer luxury home developments, many with ocean and Catalina Island views.
 And there’s more — from Silver Spur’s vintage 1950s homes overlooking the city’s twinkling lights to Valmont’s eucalyptus groves and trails winding around the country club.
+As a Palos Verdes real estate agent we can help you find the home and community that is right for you.

 What to Love